exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 In general:

 You will need a base directory for your documentation source files.
-We use "repository_root/doc", but you can set it to another folder. #todo check if true Inside the documentation root directory, you need at least a minimal "conf.py" to configure Sphinx and a "index.rst" for Sphinx to use as a root for your documentation.
+We use "repository_root/doc", but you can set it to another folder.
+Inside the documentation root directory, you need at least a minimal "conf.py" to configure Sphinx and a "index.rst" for Sphinx to use as a root for your documentation.
 You can use :code:`sphinx-quickstart` to generate stubs for these.
 Inside the index.rst you can linc to other parts of your documentation using the :code:`toctree` directive.
-#todo example

 You can also include plain text, or documentation for specific functions or objects by using the :code:`autosummary`,
 :code:`automodule`,
 :code:`autoclass` and
 :code:`autoexception` directives, which will import the docstring for the given objects automatically.
-Here is the code from te index,rst of this project, which genrates the documentation if the api.
-To see the generated pages see `this link <#todo add link>`_.
+Here is the code from te index.rst of this project, which generates the documentation if the api.
+To see the generated pages see :ref:`api_ref_target`.

 .. code:: rst